Joshua A. Basseches is the David and Jane Flowerree Assistant Professor of Environmental Studies and Public Policy at Tulane University.

 Basseches has also been involved in collaborative research projects on environmental justice issues, public opinion about and media framing of climate and energy policy, state-level incarceration policy, and business-government relations.

-His research has been published in peer-reviewed outlets such as Climatic Change, Mobilization, and Research in Political Sociology, and has been supported by the American Political Science Association and the Climate Social Science Network, among others.
-His commentary has appeared in Grist magazine and The Washington Wire, among other outlets.
+His research has been published in peer-reviewed outlets such as Climatic Change, Politics and Society, and Mobilization, and has been supported by the American Political Science Association and the Climate Social Science Network, among others.
+His commentary has appeared in Grist magazine, The Advocate, and The Washington Wire, among other outlets.